Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.

 - Strengthen governance oversight at leadership and board level

 More broadly, the department and ESFA provides support through a range of resources for multi-academy trusts, support with resource management and optional activities such as a network and conferences.

 Advisory boards are responsible for advising and challenging regional schools commissioners on academy related decisions.

 for more information.

-Details including members lists, meeting schedules, preparation templates and notes are available on the headteacher board page.
+Details including members lists, meeting schedules, preparation templates and notes are available on the advisory board page.

 Find out more about academies and free schools